 Using a preposition without an object

-Phrasal verbs such as to stand up, sit down, get up etc., can give rise to involve ending a sentence with a preposition.
-Also known as stranded prepositions, they have no objects.
-Rephrasing is only sometimes necessary.
+Phrasal verbs such as to stand up, sit down, get up etc., can contribute to involving ending a sentence with a preposition.
+Also known as stranded prepositions, they have contain no objects.
+However, rephrasing is only sometimes necessary.

 However, beware of incomplete prepositional phrases and, consequently, fragmented sentences.
 All sentences must have a subject and verb.
 If the verb is transitive, it requires an object.